nicolasshu/www/_posts/2018-05-28-matlablatex.md

 ---

 ![IntroGIF]({{ "/assets/images/matlablatex/final.png" | absolute_url }})
-This is a quick guid to put some LaTeX into your MATLAB plots
+This is a quick guide to put some LaTeX into your MATLAB plots

 ### Step 0: Make Up Some Numbers
 ```matlab